Nikon Z9 Camera Review

 On the front of the camera we have three Fn buttons (+1), but their positions feel odd to a lot of people, including myself.
 My fingers have now grown used to their position, but…if you use the vertical grip to hold the camera, you can really only reach Fn3.
 This generally means that you should program Fn1 and Fn3 identically (so that you have the same function available no matter how you’re handling the camera), but that means the vertical grip hand position only can access one button while the horizontal can access two, but is likely repeating something (-1).
 All three buttons have more options in customization than before (+1).

-If you’re adding up all the dings, we keep coming back to zero!
-The button scenario is literally Nikon giveth and taketh.
-I wish they would have giveth a bit more and taketh a bit less, but I’m learning to live with it.
-Indeed, I’m dealing with this by changing what I customize and why.
+If you’re adding up all the dings, we keep coming back to near zero!
+The button scenario was literally Nikon giveth and taketh.
+I wish they would have giveth a bit more and taketh a bit less, but I’ve learned to live with it, particularly after Nikon fixed and added a few things through firmware updates.
+Indeed, I dealt with the control changes by changing what I customize and why.
 Here’s the downside to that: my Z9 no longer matches my Z7 II in control positions I use.
 I’ve written about how cognitive dissonances in controls are a bad thing.
-I first mentioned that almost 30 years ago, and I yelled so loud when Nikon moved the Exposure compensation button on the N80 that they put it back on the next camera and have never moved it since.
+I first mentioned that almost 30 years ago, and I yelled so loud when Nikon moved the Exposure compensation button on the N80 that they put it back on the very next camera and have never moved it since.
 For awhile in the DSLR era we were in a good place with very few cognitive dissonances when changing bodies.
-Now we’re back to dealing with Apples and Oranges, and recognizing which one you have in your hand.
+With the Z9 versus the Z6/Z7 models we’re back to dealing with Apples and Oranges, and recognizing which one you have in your hand.

 So you probably want some good news after that somewhat harsh section.
 Okay, try this: Nikon finally heard us when it came to some customizations, and even went a step further.
 First, we have more buttons that can be configured to almost anything, which gives us more flexibility in setting up the camera for our style.
 Second, most of the programmable buttons now have more options.
-Even the Voice Annotation button has 13 options now (up from 3 on the D6).
+For example, the Voice Annotation button has 24 options now (up from 3 on the D6).
 Moreover, buttons can be programmed differently for composing versus playback.
 The net effect is that the Z9 is the most customizable Z camera yet, by far, and very flexible in how you configure it.
 Given how sophisticated it is and how many options it has, you’re going to (eventually) appreciate that.
 Of course, getting started is daunting.
 The configuration tables I had to develop for my book are, well, extensive.
+Even I have to look at them for awhile before figuring out what I think I should program to what.

 The permanent vertical grip comes with some changes that are welcome, some that might not be.
 The welcome change is that Nikon has finally thought through the vertical grip button placement and made it better match up to horizontal grip button placement.
 We even get a sideways i button ;~), though it's lower and to the right of where our thumb would expect it.
 You can have the on-screen reminders and icons move when the camera is rotated, too, though some of Nikon's vertical position choices I might quibble with (the histogram position seems too high and centered to me, for example).